dhasenan/newer_testament/diary.md

 some effort to work into the sentence, not just replacement (eg "I will vomit them out of my mouth" gets turned into "I will throw up them out of my mouth").
 Still, the basic structure works!

-## Structure, workflow systems, and debugging aids

-For debugging purposes, I'd like to split the pipeline up somewhat.
-And for consistency, I'd like to put the parameters into a file.
-My idea:

-* Pull the parameters out into a config file
-* Turn a config file into a series of steps
-* Save the output of each step to disk
-* Make the system able to run each step independently, based only on the stuff saved to disk
-* Save any other parameters we have to disk (eg random seed)

-Essentially a build system.

-Our build system will have rules and tags.
-A stage has one output and zero or more inputs.
-An output is a (rule, tag) tuple.
-There is a canonical mapping to a filename.
-This somewhat emulates the makefile rules like `%.o: %.c`.

 ## Fifth hack: stemming and part-of-speech tagging

 Prepositions are a fixed list: